rvanheest/Literature-Study-Feedback-Control/Blog/Controllers.md

 ```

 Notice that the function `work` takes a parameter `DT` with default value `DT = 1`.
 This value is used in calculating the derivative to account for multiple iterations within one time unit.
 If time is measured in seconds and there are 100 control actions, then `DT = 0.01`.
 Since our simulations currently do not depend on the time unit, we can assume that we do 1 control action per time unit, from which it follows that `DT = 1`.

+Also notice that with introducing this controller, the PI controller is needed anymore, since it is equivalent to a PID controller with `kd = 0.0`.

 ## Summary
 In this section a number of controllers have been discussed.
 The most primitive one is the **on/off controller**.
 This can only signal the controlled system to turn on or off.
 Its results are quite poor and often cause oscillating behavior.